vipinvkmenon/terraform-exporter-btp/docs/concepts.md

 # Concepts
-The Terraform Exporter for SAP BTP (btptf CLI) provides a convenience functionality to import existing subaccounts on SAP BTP into Terraform configurations.
+The Terraform Exporter for SAP BTP (btptf CLI) provides a convenience functionality to import existing subaccounts on SAP BTP into Terraform/OpenTofu configurations.
 The configurations delivered by the btptf CLI are:

   -	Provider configuration (excluding credentials)
   -	[Import](https://developer.hashicorp.com/terraform/language/import) blocks for the resources
   -	Resource configuration retrieved from the platform

 The btptf CLI offers two options for the import:

 1. As a one-step process via creating the import configuration by naming the resource types.

 2. As a two-step process via creating a local JSON file with the resources to be imported.
 This file can be adjusted and then used as a configuration for the import.

 ## Basic Flow